Yue Qian

 Dr. Yue Qian is interested in understanding how gender intersects with family, work, and population processes—such as assortative mating (i.e., who marries whom), occupational segregation, and migration—to shape individual well-being and societal inequality.

-Her current research focuses on three related areas in North American and East Asian contexts:
+Her current research focuses on three related areas:

 1. Patterns and consequences of assortative mating;